PostHog/posthog.com/contents/tutorials/property-filter.md

 That's where the [property filter app](/apps/property-filter), which was created by the team at [Witty Works](https://www.witty.works/), comes in.
 It gives you fine-grained control over which properties are kept or discarded from your events, helping you balance data collection needs with privacy requirements.
 Here's how to use it.

-> **Note:** If you prefer not to use the property filter app, you can also filter out properties in your PostHog client directly by using the `sanitize` configuration option.
+> **Note:** If you prefer not to use the property filter app, you can also filter properties by using the `sanitize` configuration option when initializing the PostHog client.
 See the [sanitize docs](/docs/product-analytics/privacy#sanitize-properties) for more details.

 ## How to set up the property filter app